Fully paid securities lending: How it works, benefits and risks

 When your shares are lent out, you also forfeit your proxy voting rights to the borrower.
 While this probably won’t be a big deal to most retail investors, it may be more of a concern to larger institutional investors.

-And as we mentioned earlier, even if you enroll your Self-Directed Trading Account in a securities lending program, your shares won’t necessarily be borrowed.
+As we mentioned earlier, even if you enroll your self-directed trading account in a securities lending program, your shares won’t necessarily be borrowed.
 Financial institutions borrow securities for a variety of reasons, often related to trading strategies like facilitating short sales.
 Typically, the securities that are borrowed are those that are harder to borrow due to a high demand and limited supply.